Dal Shabet: 2019: Reunion as six members, concert and photo exhibition

 On January 6, Dal Shabet members shared on social media a series of photos and videos from their meeting during which they celebrated their 8th anniversary.
 Jiyul and Kaeun, who were also present, introduced themselves as Dal Shabet members as well.
 The group continued to meet and support each other in their solo activities throughout the whole year, along with the two former members, starting the rumors about the group's possible reunion as six.

 In August, Serri stated in an interview for BNT that even though "Dal Shabet isn't promoting, we haven't disbanded".
 She also confirmed the rumors about the group's reunion and shared the news about the preparation of a photo exhibition dedicated to Dal Shabet and a special concert where all six members including the ones who left would get together to give a performance.

 The photo exhibition along with a mini-concert was announced on September 2 through various news sites.
 It was revealed that the exhibition would take place in Seoul, Seocho District in Gallery K from September 29 to October 5 and the mini-concert would be held on the last day of the event.
 The event was revealed to be named "Be Ambitious", after the group's seventh single.
 Dal Shabet members shared the news on their personal Instagram accounts the same day.
 Jiyul and Kaeun announced their participation as well thus confirming that they had rejoined the group.

+Throughout the years, leader Serri has shared multiple times through her social media accounts and interviews that the group hopes for another reunion or comeback.
+On January 7, 2025, she expressed her wish again, sharing new of the members' latest reunion discussing potential projects together despite being in different companies.On August 23, 2025, four members (Seri, Ah Young, Wohee, Subin) performed at the '2025 CassCool Festival' held at Seoul Land in Gwacheon and it was the first time in 7 years since their last promotions.